Spanish

 Social Science

-Children are provided the opportunity to explore the history, traditions, and customs associated with special days and celebrations.
+Students are provided the opportunity to explore the history, traditions, and customs associated with special days and celebrations.
 We also spend time comparing and contrasting our families, our relationships, and our responsibilities with friends and families.

 Creative Movement